jlee1-made/fixture-graph/README.md

 A. I tend to agree with this advice, but it's still possible to end up with a scenario that's not what you intended.

+## Running tests / running mypy

+To run mypy, in the top level directory of the git project, run:

+    ./run_mypy.sh

+To run the tests, in the top level directory of the git project, run:

+    ./run_tests.sh

 ## To do

 I may well never do any of this but: